pprunty/pprunty.github.io/posts/--06-claude.md

 Anthropic have since attracted significant financial backing from major players in the tech industry.
-In 2022, they announced $580 million in funding, with $500 million coming from FTX under Sam Bankman-Fried's leadership. _Remember him_?
+In 2022, they announced $580 million in funding, with $500 million coming from FTX under Sam Bankman-Fried's leadership. _Huh, remember him_?
 More recently, Amazon completed a $4 billion investment in Anthropic, in a deal whereby Anthropic agreed to use Amazon Web Services (AWS) as its primary cloud provider and make its AI models available to AWS customers.
 Google has also committed $2 billion in investment.
 This $6.58 billion in funding is impressive for a young company.
 In comparison, OpenAI has received about $11 billion, mostly from Microsoft.
 While OpenAI leads in total